mitre/fieldmanual/sphinx-docs/How-to-Build-Planners.md

 The `__init__()` method for a planner must take and store the required arguments for the `operation` instance, `planning_svc` handle, and any supplied `stopping_conditions`.

 Additionally, `self.stopping_condition_met`, which is used to control when to stop bucket execution, is initially set to `False`.
 During bucket execution, this property will be set to `True` if any facts gathered by the operation exactly match (both trait and value) any of the facts provided in `stopping_conditions`.
-When this occurs, the operation will
+When this occurs, the operation will stop running new abilities.

 ```python
         self.state_machine = ['privilege_escalation', 'persistence', 'collection', 'discovery', 'lateral_movement']